 1. Course Code PH 691 2.
 Title of the Course Physics Laboratory-I 3.
 Credit Structure L-T- P-Credits 0-0-8-4 4.
-Name of the Discipline Physics 5.
+Name of the Physics Discipline 5.
 Pre-requisite, if any Basics of Safety Procedures and Conduct in Laboratories 6.
 Scope of the Course This course aims to introduce basic laboratory techniques in Physics through experiments that will be conducted as Experimental Projects.
 Students will be expected to attend laboratory sessions having familiarized themselves with basic theory of the experiments.
 Every experiment would be carried out in the form of a project, and students will be expected to submit a report for every experiment.
-7. Course Syllabus Thermal diffusivity : teaches student how to do Fourier analysis of a periodic function of time.
+7. Course Syllabus 1.
+Thermal diffusivity: teaches student how to do Fourier analysis of a periodic function of time.
 Theory involves the diffusion equation which gives thermal waves decaying in amplitude and changing in phase as they propagate.
-Dielectric constant of benzene and dipole moment of acetone: explains the difference between polar and non- polar molecules, the concept of the local electric field different from the applied field, and the application of the Clausius-Mosotti relation.
-Verification of Curie-Weiss law for a ferroelectric using a ceramic capacitor: The ceramic capacitor contains a ferroelectric material as a dielectric with a Curie temperature around 20 °C. This provides a cheap and convenient method of verifying Curie-Weiss law.
-Thermal relaxation of a serial light bulb: This experiment verifies the Debye's relaxation formula which is of importance in many areas.
-B-H curve using an integrator: Uses a hard material so that measurement of the remanent induction, coercive field and energy loss in a cycle is easy.
+2. Dielectric constant of benzene and dipole moment of acetone : explains the difference between polar and non- polar molecules, the concept of the local electric field different from the applied field, and the application of the Clausius-Mosotti relation.
+3. Verification of Curie-Weiss law for a ferroelectric using a ceramic capacitor: The ceramic capacitor contains a ferroelectric material as a dielectric with a Curie temperature around 20 °C. This provides a cheap and convenient method of verifying Curie-Weiss law.
+4. Thermal relaxation of a serial light bulb : This experiment verifies the Debye's relaxation formula which is of importance in many areas.
+5. B-H curve using an integrator : Uses a hard material so that measurement of the remanent induction, coercive field and energy loss in a cycle is easy.
 It also uses an integrator and indicates how by integrating Farady's law one may get the flux change.
-Calibration of a Lock in Amplifier and measurement of mutual inductance of a coil and low resistance (below 1 Ohn).
-The Lock in amplifier illustrates phase sensitive detection.
+6. Calibration of a Lock in Amplifier and measurement of mutual inductance of a coil and low resistance (below 1 Ohm): The Lock in amplifier illustrates phase sensitive detection.
 One can verify all laws of mutual inductance and measure MI of about 100 μhenry to an accuracy of 2 to 3% using a current less than 1 milliampere.
-Geiger-Muller Counter: i) Statistical nuclear counting ii) Verification of Gaussian and Poissionian Distribution.
-Feigenbaum and Chua circuits for non-linear dynamics: This indicates how one goes from order to chaos in a deterministic non-linear system through a process of bifurcations.
-The Chua circuit illustrates bifurcation in frequencies and show different types of attractors.
-Tracing FM to PM transition in Ni and crystal structure transition in Shape memory alloy t 8.
-Suggested Books spectrometer.
-1. B. L. Worsnop and H. T. Flint, Advanced Practical Physics for Students, Metheun & Co.
-Ltd. 2.
-J. B. Rajam, Atomic Physics.
+7. Geiger-Muller Counter: i) Statistical nuclear counting ii) Verification of Gaussian and Poissionian Distribution.
+8. Feigenbaum and Chua circuits for non-linear dynamics: This indicates how one goes from order to chaos in a deterministic non-linear system through a process of bifurcations.
+The Chua circuit illustrates how a non- linear negative resistive device can be built using op-amps and illustrates bifurcation in frequencies and shows different types of attractors.
+9. Tracing FM to PM transition in Ni and crystal structure transition in Shape memory alloy through resistivity measurement : The experiments on phase transitions illustrate how resistivity can be used to trace phase transitions.
+10. Percolation : To measure the percolation threshold for conductivity and show how conductivity varies near the threshold.
+11. Michelson's interferometry: Laser diffraction (single, double and multiple slits, diffraction grating) 12.
+Fiber optics experiment: numerical aperture of optical fiber, study of single and multi mode optical fibers.
+Calibration of an unknown source

+using Gama-ray spectrometer.

+8. Suggested Books 1.
+B. L. Worsnop and H. T. Flint, Advanced Practical Physics for Students , Metheun & Co.
+Ltd.

+2. J. B. Rajam, Atomic Physics .